 Monitoring endangered animals

-Earth observation satellites can be very useful when monitoring animal populations.
+Earth observation satellites can be very useful when monitoring animal populations11.
 The sensors are not in direct contact with the animals so monitoring does not disturb them or interfere with migration activities or nesting sites.
 Although the scientists who do the on-the-ground monitoring find the work exciting, travel to these places is often expensive, sometimes dangerous and provides only one snapshot in time.
 High-resolution remote sensing is able to make these sorts of measurements quickly, precisely and often.

 Monitoring slow slips